marcosatti/psx-rs/README.md

 - libcdio 2.1 (CDROM, Windows / Linux)

 ## Status
-- Video starting to work, needs implementing / bug fixing.
+- Video working, partially implemented.
-- Audio starting to work, needs implementing / bug fixing, but you can make out the BIOS intro reasonably well.
+- Audio working, partially implemented.
-- CDROM starting to work, needs implementing (reading sectors is working).
+- CDROM working, partially implemented.
 - Input not done at all (Hi-Z always).
 - Able to get to the main menu in Crash Bandicoot!